agavazov/nkvd/README.md

 Dynamically append service that takes care of finding neighboring nodes and parallel synchronization between them.
-The basic principle is to check if other nodes are alive by providing them with the available list of own nodes at each query аnd at the same time it expects them to return their list of nodes In this way, the network is automatically updated.
+The basic principle is to check if other nodes are alive by providing them with the available list of own nodes at each query and at the same time it expects them to return their list of nodes.
+In this way, the network is automatically updated.

 ### Ping